dineshsdevarajan/dineshsdevarajan.github.io/_posts/2019-02-16-FirstPost.md

 image: /img/hello_world.jpeg
 ---

-Excited to be posting my first post!
+Excited to be writing my first post!

 I have created this personal webpage to document about the various research projects in the field of computational science.